Stefan-101/Computation-Theory-Emulators/README.md

 ### <ins>Pushdown Automata Emulator (PDA):</ins>
 See `PDA/examples/pda1.config` for a PDA input example.
 This emulates a deterministic PDA.
 It can be viewed as a DFA with a stack.
-If the PDA's stack becomes empty (pops the $ symbol) and attempts to consume a letter, it will transition to the `NO_STATE` state.
-It is possible to pop it and push it back in the same tranzition.
+If the PDA's stack becomes empty (pops the $ symbol without pushing anything back) and attempts to consume a letter, it will transition to the `NO_STATE` state.
+It is possible to pop $ and push it back in the same tranzition.
+It is recommended to keep $ at the bottom of the stack though.

 __Example usage:__